sanemat/seeds/view-template-engine.md

-# plain php is template-engine enough?
+# by oneself OR separation ?

 !SLIDE